gs1989/Masked-AES-Implementation/README.md

 ![Ttest results](bitsliced-masked-aes/TVLA-Test/Ttest.PNG)

-Readers may notice that there are 34 "peaks" on this trace: it is very likely this corresponds to the [34 AND2 "gates"](bitsliced-masked-aes/bs.c) within the Sbox.
-You might notice that two AND2 have smaller peaks (around 7300 and 8300): these two should correspond to M32 and M35, which get one of the input from the previous AND2 gates.
-As the probrablity of these inputs equals to 1 is lower than normal input bits (around 25\% v.s.
-50\%), it seems the T statistics also reflect this phenomena.
+Readers may notice that there are 34 "peaks" on this trace: it is very likely these correspond to the [34 AND2 "gates"](bitsliced-masked-aes/bs.c) within the Sbox.
+You might notice that two AND2 have smaller peaks (around 7300 and 8300): these two should correspond to M32 and M35, which get one of the inputs from the previous AND2 gates.
+As the probability of these inputs equal to 1 is lower than normal input bits (around 25\% v.s.
+50\%), it seems the T statistics also reflect this phenomenon.
 Bear in mind that this is just my personal conjecture; I did NOT validate the sources of these leakages.

 Corresponding experiment setups can be found in [Setup.md](bitsliced-masked-aes/TVLA-Test/Setup.md)